OleksandrBohuslavskyi/DeveloperTest/README.md

 # Objectives:
     Add e-mail address to the participant entity and produce an EF Code-First migration.
     Add e-mail address to all participant views.
-    Add a “view" button for each participant displayed on the Participant/Index list view.
+    Add a â€œview" button for each participant displayed on the Participant/Index list view.
 This button will link to a new view that displays all data (i.e full name, gender, full mailing address, and e-mail address) for the participant.

 # Please, returns the completed solution at his earliest convenience.